 Symptoms of Exacerbations

-In order to identify a COPD exacerbation as it is coming on, it is helpful to know the symptoms of COPD flare-ups so you can watch out for them.
+In order to identify a COPD exacerbation as it is coming on; it is helpful to know the symptoms of COPD flare-ups so you can watch out for them.
 COPD exacerbation symptoms can come on unexpectedly, so make sure you know what to look for.
-Here are the COPD exacerbation symptoms that could mean a flare-up is imminent.

 Using Inogen with COPD